mahrang/CIFAR-10-Image-Classification/README.md

 ![Image of Each Class](https://github.com/user-attachments/assets/556abb86-2a29-415b-beab-2879f56b99c5)

-I classified the images in the CIFAR-10 dataset by building a feedforward neural network (FNN) using TensorFlow, Scikit-Learn, and Matplotlib.
+I classified the images in the CIFAR-10 dataset by building a multilayer perceptron (MLP) using TensorFlow, Scikit-Learn, and Matplotlib.
-The FNN I built has 1 hidden layer containing 175 neurons and a ReLU activation function.
-This FNN has a test accuracy of 52.42%.
+The MLP I built has 1 hidden layer containing 175 neurons and a ReLU activation function.
+This MLP has a test accuracy of 52.42%.
 To find the optimal number of neurons, I swept the number of neurons in the hidden layer from 100 to 800 in increments of 25 and plotted their training and validation errors.
 175 neurons gave the lowest validation error, as shown by the plot below.